Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 7.4 If you require assistance in regards to clearing your browser’s cache, we suggest you review your browser Help facility or contact a PC support or maintenance service for instructions on how to complete this process.

-7.5 Providing you give us notice by telephoning us on 131 728 and speaking to our Assistance Centre Operators, you may change your ancillary equipment, or electronic address.
+7.5 Providing you give us notice by telephoning us on 131 728 and speaking to our Contact Centre Operators, you may change your ancillary equipment, or electronic address.

 You must telephone us and tell us, as soon as possible, on toll free 131 728 if you:

-- become aware a record of your access code or your security token has been lost or stolen;
+- become aware a record of your Internet Banking Password or your security token has been lost or stolen;

-- become aware of an unauthorised access to your access code, security token and/or accounts via Police Bank Internet and Mobile Banking;
+- become aware of an unauthorised access to your Internet Banking Password, security token and/or accounts via Police Bank Internet and Mobile Banking;

-- become aware of a breach of the security of your ancillary equipment, which may allow access to your access code and/or accounts;
+- become aware of a breach of the security of your ancillary equipment, which may allow access to your Internet Banking Password and/or accounts;

-- suspect your access code has become known to an unauthorised person.
+- suspect your Internet Banking Password has become known to an unauthorised person.

 9.2 You should check your account records carefully.
 If you believe a transaction is wrong or unauthorised you must inform us as soon as possible.